GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/2_core_notions.typ

 A probabilistic policy can be used in two ways.
 During reinforcement learning algorithms' training, the action is often selected by sampling the policy #box($a tilde pi (dot | s)$).
 This ensures exploration during training.
-At test time, the agent picks the optimal action, i.e. the one with the highest probability:
+At test time, the agent picks the optimal action, i.e., the one with the highest probability:
 $
   a^* = op("argmax", limits: #true)_(a in cal(A)) pi (a | s).
 $